PaulWoitaschek/Slimber/README.md

-# Slimber - Android Logging with Kotlin
+# Slimber - Zero overhead Logging with Timber

 Timber is a great library that makes logging very easy.
 However traditional logging like